borea17/efficient_rl/README.md

 assume the agent performs an action *north* at some location on the grid and learns the state transition (more precisely it would learn something like *picking action 1 at state 200 results in ending up in state 220*).
-Beeing at the same location but with a different *passenger location* or *destination location* the agent will not be able to predict the outcome of action *north*.
+Being at the same location but with a different *passenger location* or *destination location* the agent will not be able to predict the outcome of action *north*.
 It will take the agent at least 3000 (*|S| &middot; |A|*) steps until it has fully learned the 5x5 taxi transition dynamics.